Congo orders China's CMOC to stop exports from Tenke Fungurume cobalt mine

 TFM produced 18,501 tonnes of cobalt and 209,120 tonnes of copper in 2021.

-(Reporting by Aaron Ross; Additional reporting and writing by Helen Reid; Editing by Jan Harvey)
+(Reporting by Aaron Ross; Additional reporting and writing by Helen Reid; Editing by Jan Harvey and Bill Berkrot)

 ((Helen.Reid@thomsonreuters.com; +27 66 156 5214;))